dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 28 november 2017
+When I modified the calling convention for the p-code compiler, I once again ran into trouble.
+The idea was to pass all arguments on the stack and return them on the stack as well.
+But since I hadn't yet added support for generating movs with displacement, I couldn't place the return value below the return address, so instead I passed it in rax and pushed rax after the call instruction.
+Or, I thought I had the push(rax) after the call instruction.
+In reality it was before and it took me some time to figure out why the function did not return.

+I found the GEF project which provides a customized python file that uses the gdb python bindings.
+With that I could inspect the stack and quickly found my problem.
+I wonder how to do that in plain gdb?

 ## 25 november 2017
 I ran into trouble when I tried to modify the calling convention of my toy VM interpreter.
 Tried inspecting the stack in gdb, but that didn't give me any